Rage6/Rage6.github.io/README.md

 ***HOW TO PLAY***

 As soon as the browser recieves the server's response, two prompts take place.
 This is where each user can enter their desired name.
 If a player leaves their prompt blank, then their default name will be "Player 1" or "Player 2".
-An alert then follows with a brief description of how to start the game, after which the first player can begin.
+An alert then follows with a brief description of how to start the game, after which the first player can begin.</br>
+The player should first click the "ROLL" button.
+This will fill each of the (previously blank) "dice" with random number from 1 to 6.
+The player can then select any of the dice by clicking on them until they are shaded black.
+The player can roll their dice a maximum of three times, and shaded dice will not change during a roll.
+When the player decides to add their turn's score, they must select a category and click "ENTER POINTS".
+If a) their selected dice meet the criteria of their chosen category and b) that category hasn't been used before, then the score will be added to that player's total score.
+Finally, the player then clicks "NEXT TURN", which moves onto the next player's turn.
+When both players have completed a turn, then they have just finished a "round".
+The game ends when they complete their 8th round, and the winner is the player with the highest total score.
+For the detailed rules, click on the game's "RULES" button.

 ***THE CODE***

-Of course, it isn't worth trying to explaining all of *Quick Yahtzee*'s code.
+Of course, it isn't worth trying to explaining ALL of *Quick Yahtzee*'s code.
 However, it is worth mentioning certain portions of the most interesting/difficult lines.

 <img src="views/images/enter_click.png">